sambamitra/user-service/README.md

 - Go to `http://localhost:8080/swagger-ui.html` to see the API contract.
 The API operation(s) can be performed using this

+## Distance calculation

+The distance between 2 coordinates have been obtained using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula).

 ## Technical debt

 - Integration tests